Four Compelling Reasons To Go for LED Lighting

 By now you know that LED technology is reshaping lighting.
 The venerable incandescent light bulb, first patented by Edison in 1880, dominated residential lighting for a century before newer technologies started to become practical and cost-effective.
 One of those was compact fluorescent, which appeared in the 1980s but really did not become a popular replacement for incandescent until the last decade.

+Another is LED lighting.
 Light Emitting Diode, or LED, uses semiconductor technology to convert electricity into light.
-LED technology is ubiquitous in backlighting for TVs, computer monitors, and millions of portable devices, so the technology has matured thanks to the rapid technological advances in these products.
-Today LED is the smart choice for home use.
+LED technology is ubiquitous in backlighting for TVs, computer monitors, and millions of portable devices.
+Today LED is also the smart choice for your Frisco TX, home.
 Here are four compelling reasons you should consider going to LED in a new home or remodel or retrofitting.

 The cost of LED bulbs has come down 85% over the past ten years, making them entirely affordable for new projects or retrofitting into older homes.
 The Federal lighting regulations that began in 2012 dictated that bulbs had to use 25% less energy for a given amount of output, and LED bulbs far exceed that standard while now being price-competitive with older technology.